ftvkyo/ftvkyo.github.io/content/post/001-devlog-parentheses-01.md

 so this idea went through the stupid-ideas-filter easily and I started writing code for it.

-Fortunately, there is a good introduction into language creation for begginers [here][1].
+Fortunately, there is a good introduction into language creation [for begginers][1].
 It doesn't bother defining abstractions, aiming at providing very quick overview of things one would need to make a simple language.

 However, this also means that when you try to implement something more